 New York Tech Returns

-The spring semester begins on January 24.
+The summer semester begins on May 24.
 Courses are being offered in person as well as online, blended, and hybrid remote.
 Please check your class schedule for the instruction mode of each class.

 The location of the course (building/room #) will tell you if the class is being taught in person or virtually.
 Classes being taught virtually have a building/room location of "Zoom."

 Self-Care/Personal Safety Practices

 For the safety of all, students, faculty, and staff are required to abide by personal safety practices known to prevent the spread of COVID-19.
 These include: